bitcolorine/Je-suis-eclectique/_posts/2014-07-10-phase-out-of-it.md

 Here, inner debates and things that are worth sharing.
 On my journal app private stuff.

 Here it is.
-First real post on my brand now site.
+First real post on my brand new site.